iron-io/lambda/CONTRIBUTING.md

 layered onto these base images.

 Images are located in `./images/<platform>` and have a Makefile to package the bootstrap and create the image.
-Note that the JavaScript and Python scripts are not compiled or linted in any form, so make sure you test it out.
+Note that the Node.js and Python scripts are not compiled or linted in any form, so make sure you test it out.

 All changes that affect the Lambda environment should include tests added to